apottr/fusion_center/DOCUMENTATION.md

 - Dict `properties`
   - Contains key:value pairs of the node properties.

-Adds a node to the graph with the labels defined with `labels` and the properties defined with `properties`
+Adds a node to the graph with the labels defined with `labels` and the properties defined with `properties`.
 Returns:
-	Node ID
+- Node ID
 ### Sample Usage
 ```python
 one = db.create_node([":Person"],{'name_first':'John','name_last':'Doe'})